aschootemeijer/astro_rsg_lmax/README.md

 ### in this project, we compare OBSERVATIONAL DATA of red supergiants (RSGS) in different galaxies to STELLAR MODELS.
-### specifically, we perform RSG model population synthesis to compare the predicted nr of bright RSGs to the observed nr.
+Specifically, we perform RSG model population synthesis to compare the predicted nr of bright RSGs to the observed nr.

 #### OBSERVATIONAL DATA
 We have the following sample of six galaxies with individually resolved stars, including RSGs.